MicahXIE/MicahXIE.github.io/_posts/2019-01-09-Clean_Code_Series_1_Meaningful_Name.md

 	}
 ```

-   We can go further and write a simple class for cells instead of using an array of ints.
-It can include an intention-revealing function (call it isFlagged) to hide the magic num- bers.
+We can go further and write a simple `class for cells` instead of using `an array of ints`.
+It can include an intention-revealing function (call it isFlagged) to hide the magic numbers.
 It results in a new version of the function:

 ```Java
 	public List<Cell> getFlaggedCells() {